SodreSam/windows-todolist/README.md

 ###  🖌 Layout

- A ideia e layout do projeto foi retirada do canal/aula CodingLab.
+ A ideia e layout do projeto foi baseada no Microsoft ToDo.

  </h4>

 </div>

 <hr>

-<p align="center">Apesar de já possuir uma boa base de HTML, CSS e Javascript em si, acho importante reforçar os conceitos básicos da programação.
-Com isso, achei interessante realizar esse estudo com algo que eu ainda não havia feito, uma aplicação com DarkMode.
-Foi uma experiência bem interessante e certamente irei adicionar novas funcionalidades ao projeto. </p>